pyladies/global-organizing/scripts/meetup-scraper/README.md

 1. Register [a meetup app](https://secure.meetup.com/meetup_api/oauth_consumers/) and insert the following values in the `.env` file: `MEETUP_CLIENT_ID`, `MEETUP_CLIENT_SECRET`, `MEETUP_REDIRECT_URI`.
 2. Add a GitHub token with read privileges into the `.env` file: `GITHUB_TOKEN`.
+3. Register for an [OpenCage](https://opencagedata.com/api) and insert the key  into the  `.env` file: `OPEN_CAGE_API_KEY`.
-3. Ensure you have installed the libraries from `requirements.txt` via `pip install -r requirements.txt`.
+4. Ensure you have installed the libraries from `requirements.txt` via `pip install -r requirements.txt`.
-4. [OPTIONAL] As obtaining a MeetUp access token requires your MeetUp application to use a `redirect_uri`, read the section below for how to setup your own `simple_server.py` for local development.
+5. [OPTIONAL] As obtaining a MeetUp access token requires your MeetUp application to use a `redirect_uri`, read the section below for how to setup your own `simple_server.py` for local development.
-5. The script is both a bash executable script: `pyladies-meetup-scraper.py` or with `python` using `python pyladies-meetup-scraper.py`.
+6. The script is both a bash executable script: `pyladies-meetup-scraper.py` or with `python` using `python pyladies-meetup-scraper.py`.

 ### Obtaining a MeetUp Access Token in Local Development